TradingAppStoreAdmin/TradingAppStoreExamples-Python/README.md

 Go back to the Vendor Portal to complete your product setup.

 ### Upload Software Here:
-Once your product is successfully integrated into our permissions system, take the product out of debug mode (see bool debug above), and export your project.
-If you have accompanying files, workspaces, symbol lists, etc, zip everything into one file, and then upload it here.
+Once your product is successfully integrated into our permissions system, take the product out of debug mode (see bool debug above), and export your project as a distribution package.
+A great tutorial is here: https://www.digitalocean.com/community/tutorials/how-to-package-and-distribute-python-applications
+If you have accompanying files, workspaces, symbol lists, etc, it is required that you zip everything into one file, and then upload it here.
 This is what will be distributed to end-users at the time of purchase or free trial.

 ### Sales Information - Set Price:
 This is the price per period for the subscription term of the product.
 Revenue splits are explained in the Vendor Policy (https://tradingapp.store/pages/vendor-policy).